alden12/rxfm/README.md

 Express your apps using nothing else but the awesome power of [RxJS](https://github.com/ReactiveX/rxjs).
 A beautiful, minimalistic framework to natively code the internet in observable streams.
 The cleanest reactive framework out there.

+RxJS allow for expressing data as a stream rather than a single value.
+This framework extends this to HTML elements, allowing the internet to be expressed as a stream of time changing elements, instantly reflected in the browser.

  ### Hello World:
  Display a simple hello world.
 ```